 AWS CloudFormation makes it easy to organize and deploy a collection of AWS resources, including EC2 Spot, and lets you describe any dependencies or special parameters to pass in at runtime.
 For a sample High Performance Computing framework using CloudFormation that can use Spot instances, see the cfncluster demo.
 To learn more about setting up CloudFormation with Spot, visit the Amazon EC2 User Guide.

-You can use Auto Scaling groups to launch and manage Spot instances, maintain application availability, and scale your Amazon EC2 Spot capacity up or down automatically according to conditions and bid prices you define.
+You can use Amazon EC2 Auto Scaling groups to launch and manage Spot instances, maintain application availability, and scale your Amazon EC2 Spot capacity up or down automatically according to conditions and bid prices you define.
 To learn more about using Auto Scaling with Spot instances, visit the Auto Scaling Developer Guide.
 To scale other services in addition to EC2, you can use AWS Auto Scaling.

 Spot instances are well suited to a variety of workloads.
 The more distributed, scalable, and fault tolerant your application, the easier it is to save money and increase throughput.